Open up the search engine, type any word in the search bar, and click search.

 Yes, I am talking about Mountain Dew.

-And all its content marketing and campaigns are made to make you part of this daredevils’ world.
+And all its content marketing consultant for local businesses and campaigns are made to make you part of this daredevils’ world.

 Mountain Dew is always busy in promoting, designing, and conducting quirky sports events.